Are you concerned about your relevance diminishing?

 We go to a personal trainer, not to the gym.
 A mortgage broker to refinance, not call the bank.
 Stay as a guest in a stranger’s spare room instead of checking into a hotel.

-Yet much of the service vendors and purchasers receive is stuck in the 20th century.
+Yet much of the service vendors and purchasers receive is stuck in the 20th century, which is why industry disruption at the moment is so powerful.

 We know through research that buyers and vendors often aren’t happy with the service levels delivered by estate agents.
 Today’s customers expect hyper personalised service and real estate agents just aren’t meeting the mark *.